IDRATHERDANCE/angula2-first-project/README.md

-#  An Angular 2 project
+#  An Angular2/Redux project

 Angular2 project in Typescript

 Angular2 and Webpack

+Dataflow in Redux

 Based on https://github.com/preboot/angular2-webpack

-Angular2 version 2.0.0
+Angular2 version 2.1.0

-router 3.0.0
+router 3.1.0

 no jQuery

-(tests still to come)